 Students who believe they are qualified to earn college credit as a result of previous training or experience may do so by taking either the College-Level Examination Program (CLEP) subject exams or TCC departmental exams.
-CLEP may not be used for foreign language except Spanish and French.
-Additional information is available at Credit by Prior Learning Assessment in this catalog and at www.tulsacc.edu/student-resources/testing-services.
+Additional information is available at Credit by Prior Learning Assessment in this catalog and at www.tulsacc.edu/testing-services.